 Warning about co-signers

 Anyone who is going to use a co-signer for their auto loan is usually listed as “primary” on the loan and the co-signer is “scondary.”
 The primary signer is the one buying the car and who will own the car when the loan has been paid off.
 But here’s something to watch out for: If the person buying the car doesn’t have sufficient income to make payments, or has excessive debt, a dealer may switch primary and secondary signers on the loan contract, and “forget” to mention it.
 This means the person who thinks they’re buying the car could possibly end up being the co-signer, and the person who thought they were co-signing becomes the primary buyer of the car, regardless of who actually makes the payments.
+In some cases, the person who assumes they are the primary may not appear on the contract at all.
 Watch out for this situation before you sign your contract.
 Otherwise, it’ll be too late to change it or cancel the deal.

 If you can’t find a co-signer

-You could also borrow cash from friends or family, although this method doesnhelp you build a good credit history.
+You could also borrow cash from friends or family, although this method doesn’t help you build credit.
 In many cases, you may not need the entire amount to buy your car.
 Often, a large down payment will allow you get a loan even with no credit or bad credit.
 A smaller loan presents less risk to a lender, and could allow you to be approved.